Table of Contents

 Brief Summary:

-We’re a Portland-based Buddhist community that puts special emphasis on deep dharma, the integration of practice into daily life, the relevance of both liberating meditation & heartful ethics, as well as creating the conditions for a real sense of sangha / community.
+We’re a Portland-based Buddhist community that puts special emphasis on liberating meditation, mindfulness in daily life, heartful ethics, and creating a real sense of sangha / community.

 After the sit and a short talk, roughly half the evening is spent in meditative co-contemplation, including 1-on-1 conversations that go beyond the surface, large group discussions, and Q&A.

-Four Elements — A Daylong Buddhist Meditation Retreat
+Unraveling Craving – A Daylong Buddhist Meditation Retreat (also on Zoom)

 Cost: Gift economy / aka donation